 - Bad Effects of Smartphones/Cell Phones on Children

 - Mobile Phone Safety Tips to Decrease the Risk

 - How to Break Smartphone Addiction In Children?

 - What Are The Warning Signs Your Child Has A Smartphone Addiction?

 - Infographic: 6 Harmful Effects of Mobile Phones on Children

 Children all over the world use smartphones for various purposes.
-Some children are seen talking to their friends for long hours, while others spend their time playing countless games on the phone.
+Some of them are seen talking to their friends for long hours, while others spend their time playing countless games.
 The internet is an abode of knowledge for children.
+It can help them gain knowledge of a variety of topics and also aid them in research for projects.
+However, this tool also comes the dangers of long-term use or enabling children to get access to unsuitable content for their age.
 Though the utility of smartphones cannot be debated, continued use and exposure can have harmful effects on the child.